delusionary/histoptimizer/README.md

 variance and standard deviation between the bucket sizes.

-JIT compilation and GPU support through Numba provide great speed improvements on supported hardware.
+JIT compilation and GPU support through Numba provide great speed improvements on supported hardware, enabling problem sets of a million items or more.

-The problem that motivated its creation was: given a list of the ~3117 counties in the U.S., ordered  by some attribute (voting averages, population density, median age, etc.), distribute them into a number of buckets of approximately equal population, as evenly as possible.

-That job being done, it is of questionable further use.
-It is fun to work on, though.
-So.
+Histoptimizer was built in order to divide the counties of the US precisely into intervals ordered by population density.
+That job was accomplished very early on, and no other uses have been discovered.
+It is unclear why development has continued to this point.

 ## Usage